ilesinge/osc2hue/README.md

 # Turn light 1 on with 2 second transition
 /hue/1/on 1 2000

-# Set light 2 to 50% brightness
+# Set light 2 to 50% brightness with 1 second transition
-/hue/2/brightness 128
-# or using float values with 1 second transition
 /hue/2/brightness 0.5 1000

 # Set light 3 to warm white color with 500ms transition